tyrenix/goerr/README.md

 ## API

 ### `goerr.New(main any, args ...any) error`
-Creates an error with a primary message or error, joining additional strings, errors, or options.
-Preserves context from existing `*goerr.Error`.
+Creates an error with a primary message or error, consistently nesting `*goerr.Error` instances and joining additional strings, errors, or options.

 ### `goerr.FromError(err error) *Error`
 Converts any error to `*goerr.Error`, preserving context if already `*goerr.Error`.